Cardinals vs. Diamondbacks Player Props Betting Odds

-Bookmakers have set player props for Corbin Carroll, Nolan Arenado and others when the Arizona Diamondbacks host the St. Louis Cardinals at Chase Field on Tuesday at 9:40 PM ET.
+Player prop bet options for Corbin Carroll, Nolan Arenado and others are available when the Arizona Diamondbacks host the St. Louis Cardinals at Chase Field on Wednesday (first pitch at 3:40 PM ET).

 Bet on this matchup or its props with BetMGM!